 To facilitate pond aeration for large ponds, the use of a land-based compressor is encouraged, which boosts the level of dissolved oxygen in your garden pond.

-Adding Beneficial Bacteria to your Pond
+Adding Beneficial Bacteria

 The bacteria level in your pond should be maintained to control the situation.